 Turns out, he’s happy I’m dipping into his supply because, as I was tickled to learn, he’s worried about my protein intake!
 As he probably should be.
-I probably should be.
+As I probably should be.
 The internet says I should be eating somewhere in the ballpark of 60-80 grams of protein a day.
 That…is not happening.

 This frozen yogurt is essentially my latest favorite green smoothie (spinach, banana, milk, protein powder) with yogurt instead of milk.
-I follow the exact same steps of making a smoothie (blending all the ingredients in a blender), and then dump everything in a very cold ice cream maker for a few minutes.
-This is by far the easiest “ice cream” I’ve ever made and definitely the first with vegetables.
+I follow the exact same steps of making a smoothie (blending all the ingredients in a blender), and then I dump everything in a very cold ice cream maker for a few minutes.
+This is by far the easiest “ice cream” I’ve ever made, and definitely the first with vegetables.

 The result is something that looks like it should taste minty, but really just tastes like vanilla-y banana goodness with a hint of chocolate.
 The spinach is undetectable.
 If you hate bananas, you can leave the banana out.
 If you don’t have protein powder, you can try adding a tablespoon or two of unsweetened cocoa powder (taste the blended mixture and if it’s not sweet enough, add additional sweetener.
 But my vanilla yogurt was pretty sweet.)
 I’d like to try using unsweetened Greek yogurt next, but for now, this is some incredibly, incredibly easy frozen yogurt that you deserve to consume right.
 Now.

 Erik’s comments: “The texture is halfway in between froyo and ice cream..the flavor wasn’t too intense which made it refreshing!
 The chocolate chips were a nice bonus.
 Overall..very good for a healthy alternative to ice cream/froyo!”

 - ½-1 scoop chocolate protein powder After careful research, EAS is Erik's brand of choice